-Monitor Your App Reviews Over Time & Compare With Competitors
+Monitor App Reviews Over Time & Compare With Competitors

 Reviews and ratings show you how well your app is perceived over time.
-For example, your customers’ perception of your app may change after a feature update; this will directly impact your reviews and ratings.
+Your customers’ perception of your app may change after a feature update.
+This can directly impact your app’s reviews and ratings.
 Thanks to AppTweak’s new Reviews & Ratings section, you will be able to monitor any change in your reviews and ratings and benchmark your app with its competitors.
-As part of the Reviews & Ratings series, this second blog will focus on our Reviews section!
+As part of the Reviews & Ratings series, this second blog will focus on our Reviews section.

 Analyze your app reviews over time

-In the second section of our Reviews & Ratings feature, we analyze your number of new reviews as well as the average rating left with reviews only (in the Ratings section, we consider both ratings from reviews and ratings left without reviews).
+In the second section of our Reviews & Ratings feature, we analyze the number of new reviews, as well as the average rating left with reviews only.
+In the Ratings section, we consider both ratings from reviews and ratings left without reviews.

-In the example below, over the last 3 months, the app Among Us (iOS, US) received new reviews with an average rating of 2.9 - this corresponds to a rating increase of 4% compared to the previous equivalent period.
-However, the total number of new reviews decreased by 71% - people left fewer reviews over the past 90 days compared to the period before.
-Based on all the reviews posted over this date range, we can also see that the star distribution was not very well distributed: There were many 1 star reviews as well as many 5 stars reviews.
+In the following example, over the last 3 months, the game Among Us (iOS, US) received new reviews with an average rating of 2.9.
+This corresponds to a rating increase of 4% compared to the previous equivalent period.
+However, the total number of new reviews decreased by 71%.
+People left fewer reviews over the past 90 days compared to the earlier period.
+Based on all the reviews posted over this date range, we also see that the star distribution was not very well distributed.
+There were many 1-star reviews, as well as many 5-star ones.

-The Among Us app recently implemented a big update that completely changed its chat system.
-Here we see that over the past 3 months, the app received way more 1-star reviews, indicating that users strongly disliked the last update.
+Among Us recently implemented a big update that completely changed its chat system.
+We see that over the past 3 months, the game received way more 1-star reviews.
+This indicates that users strongly disliked the last update.

-To dig further into this analysis, we can use the ‘filter’ option and type the word “chat” to specifically see the ratings for reviews that contained the word “chat”.
+To dig further into this analysis, we can use the “filter” option and type the word “chat” to specifically see the ratings for reviews that contained the word “chat.”
 In the screenshot below, we notice that the average rating for these filtered reviews was 0.3 lower than the average rating of all reviews.
-The star distribution also shows that negative ratings are often linked to reviews including the word “chat”.
-Finally, the summary table shows that, proportionally, there were way more 1-star reviews when only looking at reviews including the word “chat”.
+The star distribution also shows that negative ratings are often linked to reviews, including the word “chat.”

 Read the reviews left on your app page

-Don’t forget that if you integrate your app, you can reply to your app reviews directly on AppTweak!
-It is very important to take the time to answer reviews (especially negative ones) as this shows your users that you care about their opinion.
+Expert TipIf you integrate your app, you can reply to your app reviews directly on AppTweak!
+It is very important to take the time to answer reviews (especially negative ones).
+This shows your users that you care about their opinion.